trovu/trovu/docs/privacy.md

 -   We do not record search queries.
 -   We do not serve cookies.

-You search queries are even not sent to the Trovu server, the whole processing happens in your browser.
+Your search queries are not even sent to the Trovu server; the entire processing happens in your browser.

 ## How a query is processed